Young Womens Christian Association Of Dayton Ohio wrote -

 YWCA Dayton is Dayton’s oldest women’s organization, supporting women in need to be safe and independent since 1870.
 Its work to eliminate domestic violence began in the late 1880s with a petition to the Ohio General Assembly asking for “better legal protection for women against assault.”

-In 1977, our Battered Woman Project was one of the first 25 domestic violence shelters to open in the U.S., and the second opened by a YW.
+In 1977, our Battered Woman Project was one of the first 25 domestic violence shelters to open in the U.S., and is believed to be the second opened by a YW.
 Today, YWCA USA is the single largest provider of domestic violence shelters and services in the nation, and YWCA Dayton operates the domestic violence shelters in Montgomery and Preble counties, including our area’s oldest 24-hour, year-round crisis hotline (937-222-SAFE).
 Between shelter services and hotline calls, our staff support an average of 125 women and children every day.